acm-uiuc/til/_til/vim/moving-to-a-specific-line.md

+---
-# Moving To A Specific Line
+title: Moving To A Specific Line
+category: vim
+---

 Often times when I open a new buffer, it is with the intention of moving to a particular line.
 For example, if I am trying to move to line 55 in the